 Disabling the Best-Self Review feature will remove the tab from the main 15Five header for all users.
 All your review data will be saved in case you choose to re-enable this feature at a later date.

-NEXT STEP: Now that you've set your default company review settings, it's time to create question templates for your review cycle!
+Now that you've set your default company review settings, it's time to decide how you want to add questions to your upcoming review cycle!